originaltype/kufam/README.md

 sources/build.sh
 ```

-If you've set up your dependencies correctly, it should build and place fonts into the `/fonts` sub-directory of the project.
+After running the build script fresh TTF an VF fonts are placed in the `/Fonts` directory.